isupeene/convolution-filter/app/src/main/jni/README.txt

 The Android folder contains a Facade interface to various Android classes, exposing only the methods we require.

 The Image Processing folder contains all the logic related to actually processing the images.
+The primary class is ConvolutionWindow.
+This is an abstract class which is derived from by Mean- and MedianConvolutionFilter.
+It creates a ConvolutionWindow for each pixel, and passes that window to the abstract function ComputeConvolution, which works on the window.
+The window exposes an iterator over Pixel objects.